dburr/BOMAAB/README.md

 and then suddenly stop working.

 For these situations I have cobbled together an alternate means of acquiring the iTC data: using a remote host over ssh.
-Use the "update_alternate.sh" script for this.
-You will need to set the SSH_USERNAME and SSH_HOST variables in the script, as well as create a password-less ssh key for that remote host.
-Copy the Autoingestion.class script file
+Use the `update_alternate.sh` script for this.
+You will need to set the `SSH_USER` and `SSH_HOST` variables in the script, as well as create a password-less ssh key for that remote host.
+Copy the Autoingestion.class script file and Autoingestion.properties file to the remote host.

 # Notes